dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 > Major!
 This holds for an arbitrary $\FF_p\dash$algebra, so you could plug in some singular ring to get a canonical mixed-characteristic lift of $TP$ in the case.
 Or as per the original view of $TP$, even for noncommutative rings, it is some replacement of deRham cohomology.
 Even if you take some noncommutative $\FF_p\dash$algebra, even that has some nice functorial mixed-characteristic lift to $\Zp$.

-> Note: as far as Morrow is aware, viewing
+> Note: as far as Morrow is aware, this point of view of the existence of noncommutative